 Between 1985 and 1999, the Board's basic training delivery contractor, the Dickinson School of Law, annually provided two four-week basic training courses and two one-week waiver training courses.
-Under the present phase of the expanded training, Pennsylvania State University delivers three 19-week basic training classes and five two-week waiver classes on a year-round basis.
-During 2012, 175 deputies successfully completed training: 48 in basic training and 127 in the waiver courses.
+Under the present phase of the expanded training, Pennsylvania State University (PSU) delivers three 19-week basic training classes and five two-week waiver classes on a year-round basis.
+During 2013, 145 deputies successfully completed training: 39 in basic training and 106 in the waiver courses.
+Utilizing PSU as the delivery contractor has expanded the opportunities for the Board's basic academy.
+State of the art fitness facilities and instructors, enhanced ranges, and test tracks are available for the Board's programs.
+Additionally, a Simulations Complex including lock-up, vehicle sally port, apartment, offices, and court room were created for use in various scenario based trainings.